The Old Fool of the Veld

 Hunting Blue Wildebeest

-Their not called “The Poor Man’s Cape Buffalo” for no reason… our South Africa PH says that Blue Wildebeest are tough, and fairly hard to put down.
-When hunting wildebeest, a 30-06 or larger caliber is advised, but I hope to be doing most of my hunting with my bow.
+Their not called “The Poor Man’s Cape buffalo” for no reason… our South Africa PH says that Blue wildebeest are tough, and fairly hard to put down.
+When hunting wildebeest, a 30-06 or larger caliber is advised, but I hope to be doing most of my plains game hunting with my bow.
 Wildebeest are usually found in bushy areas and shots can vary from 70 up to 200 yards in the more open areas.
-Blue Wildebeests can tolerate dry conditions, but they require a drink every day or so.
+Blue wildebeests can tolerate dry conditions, but they require a drink every day or so.
 If you wound one, be prepared for a long day as they can cover a lot of ground in a surprisingly short period of time.

 Field Judging Blue Wildebeest